w3c/wcag3/guidelines/terms/platform.md

 :::

 :::example
-* A web-browser is a platform as it provides software services to HTML and JavaScript based software.
+* A web-browser is a platform as it provides software services to HTML, CSS, and JavaScript based software.
 * An operating system provides software services to applications designed to run on that platform.
-* An e-reader is platform that provides software services to e-books.
+* An e-reader is a platform that provides software services to e-books.
 :::